austinw8/datathink.development/README.md

-# DataThink Development Core Project
+# DataThink Development Course Work

-This project serves as the hub for my personal data science project done through the DataThink Development BYUI course.
+This project serves as the hub for my coursework and tasks throughout the DataThink Development course.